 On the one hand, you have certainly missed the growth stage of this international stock – as the e-commerce giant is up over 150,000% since it went public in 1997.
 However, Amazon stocks continue to outperform the wider markets by some distance.
 For example, in a year where most industries suffered – Amazon stocks made gains of over 75% in 2020.

-Although most of these are small carriers located in the emerging markets, many believe that there will also be several large-scale casualties.
+Although most of these are small carriers located in emerging markets, some market analysts think that there could also be several large-scale casualties.

 In more recent times, Hong Kong Exchanges and Clearing has had a great 2020.
 Starting the year at $280, the stocks closed at $425.
 That’s gains of over 60% in a year where most companies saw huge losses.

-In the sections above, we have discussed 10 of the best international stocks to consider in 2021.
-However, you are advised to perform your own research so that you can find shares that are tailored to your investing goals.
+In the sections above, we have discussed 10 popular international stocks.
+However, you should perform your own research so that you can find shares that are tailored to your investing goals.

 Bearing in mind that the are thousands upon thousands of international stocks to choose from, below we have outlined some handy tips to help point you in the right direction.